 0 to 6 years old is the fastest period of brain development for children, and it is also the golden period of autism rehabilitation training and treatment.

-When you find that your child is suspected of the following behavior, it is recommended to arrange for assessment as soon as possible so as not to miss the golden period of treatment.
+When child is suspected to have the following behaviour, it is best to arrange for assessment as soon as possible so the golden period of treatment will not be missed.

 THREE CHARACTERISTICS Autistic kids have before three.